 By respecting closures, you play an active role in the conservation of these amazing birds.

 Sequoia and Kings Canyon National Parks are a great place to climb.
 The rock here is similar to Yosemite in quality.
 One can enjoy an endless variety of climbs from easy to extremely challenging-without the crowds and pressure of more famous climbing areas.
-Outstanding routes include the Obelisk, Grand Sentinel, and Chimney Rock.
+Outstanding routes in the parks include the Obelisk and Grand Sentinel.
 Most climbs require at least a day's hike in.